Top 25 US Universities with the Most Powerful Alumni Network

 • Bruce Beutler, BS (Biology), 1976.
 Nobel Prize in Physiology or Medicine.

 • David Antin, Visual Arts.
-Known, poet and performance artist.
+Known as a poet and performance artist.

-The University of Texas at Austin is a public research university and the flagship institution of Texas education System.
+The University of Texas at Austin is a public research university and the flagship institution of the Texas Education System.
 Established in the year 1883, the university is situated in Austin, Texas, United States, approximately one mile (1.6 km) from the Texas State Capitol.

-It was inducted into the Association of American in the year 1929, becoming only the third university in the American South to be elected.
+It was inducted into the American Association in 1929, becoming only the third university in the American South to be elected.

 The institution has the nation’s eighth largest single-campus enrollment, with over fifty thousand (50,000) undergraduate and graduate students and over 24,000 faculty and staff.